-Clause 15 requires a report to Court by or on behalf of the Director-General or Principal Adoption Officer before the making of any order which satisfies the Court as to the suitability of the applicants on matters to be prescribed in regulations; that consideration be given by the Director-General or Principal Officer to the wishes expressed by a parent about the religion, race and ethnic background of the adopters and that the adoption promotes the child's welfare and interests; these requirements do not apply where the person to be adopted is over eighteen years although special circumstances must make the adoption desirable.
+Clause 15 requires a report to Court by or on behalf of the Director-General or Principal Adoption Officer before the making of any order which satisfies the Court as to the suitability of the applicants on matters to be prescribed in regulations; that consideration be given by the Director-General or Principal Officer to the wishes expressed by a parent about the religion, race and ethnic background of the adopters and in respect of access to or information about the child and that the adoption promotes the child's welfare and interests; these requirements do not apply where the person to be adopted is over eighteen years although special circumstances must make the adoption desirable.
 (S12 ACA 1964)

-Clause 16 requires that notice be served in accordance with the rules of the Court on certain persons and others determined by the Court before the Court makes an adoption order unless the Court dispenses with giving notice.
+Clause 16 requires that notice be served in accordance with the rules of the certain persons and others determined by the Court before the Court makes an adoption order unless the Court dispenses with giving notice.
 (S13 ACA 1964)